nf0297/Final-assignment_college_CI/README.md

 - Download this [app](https://github.com/nf0297/Final-assignment_college_CI/archive/master.zip)
 - Create database named 'perusahaan'
 - Import data from database folder inside this data
+- Extract .zip files and put it in your xampp/htdocs folder
+- Start XAMPP
+- Launch this app using localhost/perusahaan

 ## Note